-Front-Panel Message ^(a) Alarm Description To Inhibit xxx-MAL ^(e) Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. xxx denotes either TUC or TUR.
+Front-Panel Message (a) Alarm Description To Inhibit xxx-MAL (b) Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. xxx denotes either TUC or TUR.
 If TUC and TUR occur at the same time, then TUC displays.
-Set the Margin Alarm Threshold option to 0 (zero). xxx-LA ^(e) Loop Attenuation The attenuation on the HDSL2 loop has Set the exceeded the maximum value set for the HDSL2 Attenuation Set the HDSL2 Loop Attenuation Threshold option to zero.
+Set the Margin Alarm Threshold option to 0 (zero). xxx-LA (b) Loop Attenuation The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold. xxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.
+Set the HDSL2 Loop Attenuation Threshold option to zero.

-Table 21.
+Table 20.
 Front-Panel System Alarms Summary (Continued)

-(a) The message, ALRM, displays prior to any alarm message.

-(b) Message displays repeatedly as long as the alarm condition exists and is not included in the priority order.

-(c) When the HDSL2 loop loses sync word (LOSW), a system alarm condition exists.
-However, since the H2TU-C enters the acquiring mode, the front-panel status LED flashes red, and the ACQ or SIG message displays instead of the ALRM message. (d) Assert the System Alarm bus if the RDA option is enabled.
+- (a) The message, ALRM, displays prior to any alarm message. - (b) Message displays repeatedly as long as the alarm condition exists and is not included in the priority order. - (c) Only these alarms assert the System Alarm bus on pin H of the card-edge connector if the ALM option is enabled. - (d) When the HDSL2 loop loses sync word (LOSW), a system alarm condition exists.
+However, since the H2TU-C enters the acquiring mode, the front-panel status LED flashes red, and the ACQ or SIG message displays instead of the ALRM message.